 Labuan Bajo and Komodo National Park

 Komodo National Park has received heavy promotion from the Tourism Department and the airport is set to be upgraded to international in the coming years.

 Number of visitors has boomed and the trend is not over.
 The area remains absolutely stunning even if its development has brought its own share of new challenges (see this article in English, or this one in Indonesian).
 Floating waste are now a common sight in the bay and unfortunately increasingly underwater too.

-Then the issue is whether to go to Wae Rebo or not ?
 If you have some time I recommend that you go.
 Otherwise you will have other occasions to see traditional villages (but from a different ethnical group) in Bajawa.

 Not very far from Moni (the main village at the foot of Kelimutu), an overnight stop at Koka beach could be added.

-A 10-days itinerary suggestion
+A 10 days itinerary

 - Day 1 : landing in Labuan Bajo and chill.